AAUW Texas has opened a new American Fellowship fund honoring former Governor Ann Richards, a member of the Austin Branch. For more information...

 Women of Distinction Awards

-Women of Distinction Awards, awarded by AAUW and NASPA as a part of the National Conference for College Women Student Leaders, recognize women who set a high standard of excellence in their professions or their communities, locally or globally.
+Women of Distinction Awards, awarded by AAUW and NASPA as a part of the National Conference for College Women Student Leaders, the Women of Distinction program pays tribute to women leaders who have made extraordinary accomplishments in their professions or their communities.

 Eleanor Roosevelt Fund Award